lwilletts/mpvc/README.md

 -----

 ```
-Usage: mpvc [-S socket] [-k] [-a "filenames"] "[-f "format string"] [-qistvVrRxXpmlLh]
+Usage: mpvc [-S "socket"] [-a "filenames"] "[-f "format string"]
     -S : Set socket location [default: $SOCKET].
     -q : Produce no textual output.
-    -f : Enter a format string (see Formatting).
+    -f : Enter a format string.
 This cannot be combined with another option.
-    -a : Add filenames to current, or new, playlist.
+    -a : Add files to current playlist.
 This cannot be combined with another option.
     -i : Print all filenames of tracks in current playlist.
     -s : Increase/decrease time in seconds.
     -t : Set absolute time in seconds.